QubesOS/qubes-doc/en/customization/windows-template.md

  * Base Filtering Engine (only required if your want to use Microsoft IPSEC)
  * DHCP Client
- * Function Discovery Provider Host will not work anyway because SSDP discovery uses multicast - need to be on the same network which is not the case because of qubes firewall
+ * Function Discovery Provider Host

+    this will not work anyway because SSDP discovery uses multicast - need to be on the same network which is not the case because of qubes firewall
  * Peer Name Resolution Protocol
  * Peer Netwoking Grouping
  * Peer Networking Identity Manager